 Effective marketing thinking

-More on the three keys to marketing success
+Three keys to marketing success

 AKA the Availability Heuristic